HeRO Graft Fistula or Graft Salvage

 HeRO (Hemodialysis Reliable Outflow) Graft is a fully subcutaneous solution used to salvage a failing fistula or AV graft by bypassing central venous stenosis.

-- Salvage a failing AVF or AVG to avoid using a bridging catheter
+- Access Site Preservation: salvage a failing AVF or AVG to avoid using a new access site and bridging catheter1

 - Removable & Replaceable: unlike a stent, HeRO Graft’s Venous Outflow Component can be removed & replaced if necessary